Dysregulated genes closely related to melanoma

 We conducted differential expression analysis by integration of TCGA and GTEx datasets.
 The differential expression analysis revealed 1,485 genes that are differentially expressed between tumor and normal samples.
-Among them, 514 genes are up-regulated and 972 genes are down-regulated.
+Among them, 514 genes are up-regulated and 972 genes are down-regulated, as shown in Supplementary Fig. S1.
 Since dysregulated genes are often main cancerogenic factors, we performed survival analysis on dysregulated genes independently.
-The Kaplan-Meier analysis results showed that five up-regulated genes are significantly related to the both overall survival and disease-free survival of cancer patients.
+The Kaplan-Meier analysis results showed that five genes are significantly related to the both overall survival and disease-free survival of cancer patients.
 They are TUBB4A, PSEN2, SLC45A2, QPRT and TRPV2.
 Table 2 listed the details of the five genes.

 We have conducted extensive literature search to verify the genes associated to melanoma survival rate.
 SLC45A2 is involved in melanosome maturation and pigmentation and already reported to be associated with risk of cutaneous malignant melanoma [28, 29].
 The upregulation of PSEN2 is associated with human melanoma aggressiveness and poor prognosis, and it is also the target of MYC .
 According to previous study , TRPV2 exhibited ectopic distribution both in melanocytes and melanoma cells.
 Moreover, activation of TRPV2 could lead to the decline of cell viability for melanoma A2058 and A375 cells .